Northern Rivers Resilience Initiative

 Hydrodynamic model

-Community consultation forums
+Community consultation and scenario testing

 • Hear directly from CSIRO about the model and its findings